Mohamed Chafik

-Mohamed Chafik (ⵎⵓⵃⵎⵎⴰⴷ ⵛⴰⴼⵉⵇ; محمد شفيق; born 17 September 1926), is a leading figure in the Amazigh (also known as Berber) cultural movement.
-An original author of the Amazigh Manifesto, he was later appointed as the first Rector of the Royal Institute of the Amazigh Culture.
+Mohamed Chafik (ⵎⵓⵃⵎⵎⴰⴷ ⵛⴰⴼⵉⵇ; محمد شفيق; born 17 September 1926) is a Moroccan writer and linguist.
+A leading figure in the Amazigh (also known as Berber) cultural movement, he worked on the Amazigh Manifesto and was later appointed as the first Rector of the Royal Institute of the Amazigh Culture.
 He has worked extensively on incorporating Amazigh culture into Moroccan identity and is a leading intellectual of the Moroccan intelligentsia.

 Early life and education

 Mohamed Chafik was born in the small village of Béni Ait Sadden, located in the Middle Atlas mountains.
 He was raised in a devout Muslim household by his wealthy agricultural family.
 At the age of 8 he began his French language education.
 He would later describe this as "The third of my socio-cultural dimensions: my marocanity", referring to the addition of French to his language repertoire, which previously consisted of Arabic and Tamazight.
 Chafik then enrolled at the elite collège d'Azrou.
 There he was taught by My Ahmed Zemmouri, who was a proponent of Moroccan independence from France.
 He finished his secondary education at the lycée Moulay Youssef, now infamous for its temporary closure due to student protests that erupted in 1944.
 During the political tensions surrounding Moroccan independence, Chafik avoided conscription, unlike many of his other graduating classmates from the collège d'Azrou.
 Despite interruptions of his education due to political strife, he would go on to receive degrees in Arabic, Amazigh, history, and pedagogy.